Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Florida Atlantic has compiled a 22-11-0 record against the spread this season, while Fairleigh Dickinson is 15-18-1.
-The Owls are 17-16-0 and the Knights are 19-15-0 in terms of going over the point total.
-The two teams score 156 points per game, 6.5 more points than this matchup's total.
-In the past 10 games, Florida Atlantic is 6-4 against the spread and 9-1 overall while Fairleigh Dickinson has gone 6-4 against the spread and 6-4 overall.
+Florida Atlantic's record against the spread this season is 22-11-0, and Fairleigh Dickinson's is 15-18-1.
+In terms of hitting the over, games involving the Owls are 17-16-0 and the Knights are 19-15-0.
+The two teams combine to score 156 points per game, 11 more points than this matchup's total.
+Florida Atlantic has a 6-4 record against the spread while going 9-1 overall over the past 10 games.
+Fairleigh Dickinson has gone 6-4 against the spread and 6-4 overall in its last 10 contests.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.